nghilevi/android-web-bar-laurea-app/README.md

 You will see that the information displayed on the device sync instantly whenerver you change something on the web view.

+I do recommend you to install the apk file on your device and start playing with the web app, since only doing so will help you see the true beauty of the app, which does not lie only on the UI side.
+It transfer data instanntly and that's what I believe in modern web apps and mobile apps are.

 Screenshots
 -------
 ![ScreenShot](https://raw.githubusercontent.com/vinhnghi223/Bar-Laurea-Menu-App/master/Bar-Laurea-Menu-Android-App/Screenshot.png)